pulumi/docs/README.md

 - `pulumi-cloud`
 - `pulumi-gcp`
 - `pulumi-kubernetes`
+- etc.

 ## Updating API docs

-to update API docs for all Pulumi packages, run the following commands to fetch latest release of each package and rebuild docs into `./reference/pkg` folder:
+to update API docs for all Pulumi packages, run the following commands to fetch latest release of each package and rebuild docs into `.content/reference/pkg` folder:

 ```bash
 ./scripts/update_repos.sh